minifast/minifast/source/inception.html.md

 ## Risks

 It’s important to record all risks to the project’s success.
-This risk is best done as a writing activity.
+This is best done as a writing activity.
 The facilitator guides each participant through the following steps:

 * Get a pile of 3x5 index cards
 * Consider the risks associated with each goal, and writes each risk on an index card, including: